pronovic/smartapp-sdk/DEVELOPER.md

 ### Project Structure

-Go to the PyCharm settings and find the `sensor-track` project.
+Go to the PyCharm settings and find the `smartapp-sdk` project.
 Under **Project Structure**, mark both `src` and `tests` as source folders.
 In the **Exclude Files** box, enter the following: